 Inflammatory Bowel Disease Research

 Participating in research studies is one of the best ways children and families can help improve care for people with inflammatory bowel disease (IBD).
-IBD experts at Cincinnati Children’s are leaders in this exciting area of research and offer patients opportunities to take part in studies at every stage of the disease.
+Our IBD physicians and scientists at Cincinnati Children’s are leaders in this exciting area of research and offer patients opportunities to take part in studies at every stage of the disease.

 All of the IBD Center’s pediatric gastroenterologists lead and participate in basic and clinical research studies, including some that enroll patients from all around the United States.
 Current research topics include: